solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 While verified builds are a powerful tool for ensuring the integrity of your Solana programs it is not completely trustless in the default setup.
-The docker images are build and hosted by the Solana Foundation.
+The docker images are built and hosted by the Solana Foundation.

 Be aware that you are building your project in a downloaded docker image and that your whole setup gets copied into that docker image for building including